Misteriosa Bank: Geographical data

 The Misteriosa Bank is 39 km long and 3 to 11 km wide.
 Its area is 322 km2.
 Immediately south of it is Rosario Bank.
 The closest piece of land is the Swan Islands, Honduras, 140 km to the south and separated from it by the more than 5000 m Cayman Trough.
 The reported depth is 20 m on the average or up to 22 m, with depths of 14–18 m along the rim, or 12.8–49 m.
 It is part of the Cayman Ridge.

+It is part of a cluster of seamounts of the Cayman mountain range contained in Honduras (Misteriosa, Rosario, Maud, Albion and Viciosas).

 History

 The bank was first reported by Spanish navigator Tomás Nicolás de Villa in April 1787.

-In the 19th century Charles Darwin mentioned the Misteriosa Bank as an example of the sharply declining coral reef in his work Coral Reefs:
+In the 19th century, Charles Darwin mentioned the Misteriosa Bank as an example of the sharply descending coral reef in his book Coral Reefs:

-Currently a buoy has been anchored to the seabed of this submerged peak of a sea mountain range that appears to have been claimed by the Principality of New Utopia.
+Currently, a buoy has been anchored to the seabed of this feature.
+It appears to have been claimed by the Principality of New Utopia.
 The placing of the buoy was filmed by a German film crew and broadcast by Arte television on satellite.
 New Utopia maintains no state claims and wants to build a form of micronation on top of it, using concrete blocks.